 “It boils down to this: More people will be sympathetic to what we’re trying to do.”

-Note From Trace: When doing genealogy, this example is hitting the brick walls in ancestry that many Eastern Tribal Nations hit...
+Note From Trace: When doing genealogy, this example is hitting the brick walls in ancestry for many Eastern Tribal Nations...
 SOURCE